Seasonal Care: Weather-Related Tips For Adult Dogs

 Preventing Parasites

-While fleas and ticks may be less active during the fall, it's still important to remain vigilant in preventing parasite infestations.
-Continue using flea and tick prevention methods by your veterinarian, and regularly inspect your dog for any signs of these pests.
+While fleas and ticks may be less active during the fall, it's still important to remain vigilant in preventing parasite .
+Continue using flea and tick prevention methods recommended by your veterinarian, and regularly inspect your dog for any signs of these pests.
 With leaves falling, be cautious of foxtails and other plant materials that can become lodged in your dog's ears, nose, or paws.
 Regularly brushing your dog's coat can help remove any debris and reduce the risk of potential problems.

 Year-Round Care